cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/5TefFWC.jpg">

-## Latest Version: Version 1.12.2.b Hotfix "Palermo" (Released 8/31/24, for vanilla patch 1.12.x)
+## Latest Version: Version 1.12.3 "Syracuse" (Released 9/8/24, for vanilla patch 1.12.x)

 **Newest Flavor Pack: *Sicily: Where Three Worlds Met***

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com) | [**Twitter**](https://twitter.com/Cybrxkhans_Mods)

-_I have seen the world map_
-_And the navigational chart,_
-_But Sicily seems to me_
-_The most beautiful in this world._
-_- Ayo visto lo Mappamundi, 15th century Sicilian folk song_
+_“Sicily was the first of the provinces.
+She was the first who taught our ancestors how glorious a thing it was to rule over foreign peoples.”_
+_- Cicero (106 – 43 BCE), Roman statesman, lawyer, and thinker_

 RICE, or Regional Immersion and Cultural Enrichment, adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 RICE's guiding philosophy is to keep a focused scope that won't change gameplay significantly, but instead adds flavor across the world that is grounded in historical authenticity, especially for lesser-known places, peoples, and histories.